Loading... Please wait...

 In the spring of each year starting around March/April royalty checks are mailed with a yearly report.
 There are a few notable exceptions:

-2. Any individual sales that creates a royalty payment of over $1,000 will be paid at time of sale
+- Any individual sales that create a royalty payment of over $1,000 will be paid at time of sale